qbart/gaia/README.md

 - rejected (review is rejected and claude will pick it up again and apply feedback from comments)
 - done (review is approved and we can close the task)

-When starting task all `docs` are concatenated into single prompt followed by task name and description.
+When starting a task, all `docs` are concatenated into single prompt followed by task name and description.

 Happy burning tokens! :fire: